tdashton/thermoRaspberryPi/README.md

 The client is configured and started on the RaspberryPi / server reading the temperatures and sends the data it collects to the Collector.

+# What next?
+see the accompanying Web and Android project to control your thermoRaspberryPi from your Android.